 The end to the scheme has raised concerns of a spike in unemployment to potentially more than 3 million for the first time since 1987.

 In April, the internationally recognised measure of unemployment in the UK stood at 1.34 million, or 3.9%, according to figures published Tuesday by the Office for National Statistics.

 Some of those furloughed workers will have returned to their jobs on Monday, as a result of the reopening of nonessential shops in England for the first time in nearly three months.

 But it’s clear that not everyone will be able to sidle back given that many firms are likely to go bust as a result of the lockdown.
 Figures last week showed the British economy shrank by a massive 20% in April alone.

 While the policy is softening the blow for workers that have fallen on hard times in all industries, some proportion of the furloughed workers will end up unemployed in time, especially in services industries like retail and travel where demand will remain structurally lower after the pandemic has run its course, said Kallum Pickering, senior economist at Berenberg Bank.

 A deeper dive into the figures from the statistics agency shows that big changes are imminent.
 In particular, it noted that the number of people in the U.K. claiming job-related benefits increased by a monthly 23.3% in May to 2.8 million.
 The so-called claimant count which includes both people who work on reduced income or hours and those who are actually unemployed was 125.9% higher than in March, the month when lockdown restrictions were imposed.

-If the public health crisis is just starting to ease, today’s figures show that the unemployment crisis is only just beginning,” said Tony Wilson, director of the Institute for Employment Studies.
+Suppose the public health crisis is just starting to ease.
+In that case, today’s figures show that the unemployment crisis is only just beginning,” said Tony Wilson, director of the Institute for Employment Studies.

 He said that unemployment is rising faster than during the Great Depression in the 1930s and is set to top 3 million this summer.